-Student Orientation and Program Planning
+Required Student Orientation and Program Planning

-Orientation/assessment sessions are scheduled prior to each semester for new students.
-During this required session, students have their English and Math skills assessed and counselors and advisors assist students in selecting and scheduling courses.
+Orientation/assessment sessions, scheduled prior to each semester, are required for new students.
+During these sessions, students take the ASSET test, which measures their English and Math skills, and counselors and advisors assist them in selecting and scheduling courses.
 These orientation sessions are scheduled at a variety of times to accommodate the busy schedules of prospective students.
-Exemptions from orientation include:
+Exemptions from orientation are granted under the following circumstances only: